Library as Laboratory Recap: Applications of Web Archive Research with the Archive Unleashed Cohort Program - Internet Archive Blogs

 - WATCH: At the University of Siegen, a public research university in Germany, researchers examined the online commenting system on new websites from 1996 to 2021.
 Online media outlets started to remove commenting systems in about 2015 and the project was focused on this time of disruption.
 With the rise of Web 2.0 and social media, commenting is becoming increasingly toxic and taking away from the main text, said the university’s Robert Jansma.
 Technology providers have begun to offer ways to stem the tide of these unwanted comments and, in general, the team discovered comments are not very well preserved.

 - WATCH: Web archives of the COVID-19 crisis through the IIPC Novel Coronavirus dataset was analyzed by a team at the University of Luxembourg led by Valérie Schafer.
 As a shared, unforeseen, global event, the researchers found vast institutional differences in web archiving.
-Looking at tracking systems from the U.S. Library of conference, European libraries and others, the team did not see much overlap in national collections and are in the midst of finalizing the project’s results.
+Looking at tracking systems from the U.S. Library of Congress, European libraries and others, the team did not see much overlap in national collections and are in the midst of finalizing the project’s results.

 - WATCH: Researchers at Arizona State University worked with ARCH tools to compare health misinformation circulating during the HIV/AIDS crisis and COVID-19 pandemic.
 ASU’s Shawn Walker did a text analysis to link patterns and examine how gaps in understanding of health crises can fuel misinformation.
 In both cases, the community was trying to make sense of information in an uncertain environment.
 However, the government conspiracy theories rampant in the COVID-19 pandemic were not part of the dialogue during the HIV/AIDS crisis, Walker said.